artbrock/artbrock.com/_posts/2019-01-25-did-holochain-lose-its-way.md

 More importantly, there are things that Holochain makes easy that are rather difficult to do on other decentralized platforms.
 Just try to do a real-time-ish game like MinerSweeper!
 Or live-video-streaming on blockchain!
 Or easy Public Key Infrastructure that is fully distributed.

 ## Economic Sustainability for Open Source Infrastructure
-Many may not know this, but Holochain is a small part of a much larger technology infrastructure design for a replacement for most of our existing computing, communications, governance, and financial systems called [Ceptr](https://ceptr.org).
+Some of you may already know this, but Holochain is a small part of a much larger technology infrastructure design for a replacement for most of our existing computing, communications, governance, and currency systems called [Ceptr](https://ceptr.org).

-We specifically spun Holochain out to be a standalone framework that could go head-to-head with blockchain and outperform it in every way.
-One main reason we did this was to bring part of our P2P technology design into mainstream use, and establish long-term financial viability for both Holochain and Ceptr.
+We specifically took one small piece of Ceptr to provide a standalone framework that could go head-to-head with blockchain and outperform it in every way.
+We called it Holochain.
+One main reason we did this was to bring part of our P2P technology design into mainstream use, so we could establish long-term financial viability for both Holochain and Ceptr.

-To do this we jumped into the ICO craze, knowing its days were numbered, with a desire to raise the bar of integity for ICOs and their projects.
+To achieve this we designed a commercial/fundable project of providing cloud-style hosting on top of Holochain as a scalabilty layer. multi-stage funding strategy with the first phase involving a crowdfunding campaign for hardware and an ICO for the software, knowing its days were numbered, with a desire to raise the bar of integity for ICOs and their projects.
 We structured ours quite differently than most with specific attention on having it be [ethical](ethical ICO) and responsible as possible.

 So we designed [HOLO](https://holo.host) as a major project to be able to bridge obscure and marginalized crypto-apps to mainstream users by letting them just use their web browser as if it were any data-driven web site.
 We know Holochain has no inherent speed or scale bottlenecks, so that theoretically these Holo-hosted apps could scale to the size of Facebook or Twitter.
 And there wasn't a blockchain-based project out there who could get anywhere near our performance or ease of devlopment.